The Ethnic Composition of the Population of Great Scythia According to Toponymy.

 Τουμβαγος (toumbagos), Olbia, Knipovich – OT. tom “cold”, baqa “frog”.

-Meanwhile, the Turks dweelled in the Azov srea since the Neolithic and gradually populated the North Caucasus.
-Their descendants are now Kumyks, Balkars and Karachays.
+Meanwhile, the Turks dwelled in the Sea of Azov Sea area since the Neolithic and gradually populated the North Caucasus.
+Their descendants are now Kumyks, Balkars, and Karachays.
 At the same time, the last two peoples inhabit the valleys of the mountainous part of the Caucasus, and in both cases, the Circassians and Kabardians are their northern neighbors.
-The ancestral home of the Adyghe peoples was on the territory of modern Abkhazia.
-With the growth of their numbers, they began to settle in neighboring territories, which could not but cause conflicts with the local population.
+The ancestral home of the Adyghe people was on the territory of modern Abkhazia.
+With the growth of their numbers, they began settling in neighboring territories, which could not but cause conflicts with the local population.
 In search of a place to settle, the ancestors of modern Circassians and Kabardians moved to Transcaucasia.
 This is evidenced by the historically attested names of the Cimmerian leaders, well deciphered using the Kabardian language Teushpa (Kabard. teushcheben “to crush”) and Ligdamis (Kabard. lygye “courage” and dame “wing”).
 An unsuccessful attempt forced the Cimmerians to seek their fortune in the North Caucasus.
 In the struggle for a place, the Turks had to give way to the Adyghe tribes and retreated to the mountains.
 The existence of such a breed of horses as the Kabardian testifies to the settlement of the steppe part of Ciscaucasia by the Adygs for a long time.
-The breeding of this fighting breed from ordinary household horses requires centuries-old selection work, but its result was already evident in Sarmatian times.
+Breeding this fighting horse from ordinary household horses requires centuries-old selection work, but its result was already evident in Sarmatian times.
 Among the population of Great Scythia, the Circassians made up a significant part, as evidenced by a representative sample from the Sarmatian onomasticon.
 Here are some typical examples:

 Αβροαγος (abroagos), the son of Susulon, the strategos in Olbia; Αβραγοσ , the son of Sambut, the father of Kharaksen; the son of Khuarsaz (see Χοαροσαζος), Latyshev – Kabard. abragъue „big, high”.
 Rus. abrek "a man of boundless courage and sacrifice has the same origin."